catekat16/starcheck/README.md

 ###### Caitlyn Chen

-> The portfolio section on my personal website https://caitlynchen.com will be launched soon
+> The portfolio section on my personal website https://caitlynchen.com will be launched soon! <br>
 > For now I'll share some design prototypes of various projects I've been working on recently!

 ### Project for my UI Design Course